Eni and CNR prolong partnership to tackle energy transition challenges

 The original partnership between Eni and the CNR started in 2009.
 According to Eni, this collaboration has led to innovative solutions in various fields over the years.
 This includes solar energy, the phyto-purification of contaminated water and soils and the reuse of CO2, seeing the registration of around 24 patents for proprietary technologies.

-The company added that the latest agreement sits alongside the joint research agreement from 2019, which led to the creation of four joint research centres, located in Southern Italy – Lecce, Gela, Metaponto and Portici – that contribute to the design of projects for sustainable environmental and economic development in Italy and worldwide.
+The company adds that the latest agreement sits alongside the joint research agreement from 2019, which led to the creation of four joint research centres, located in Southern Italy – Lecce, Gela, Metaponto and Portici – that contribute to the design of projects for sustainable environmental and economic development in Italy and worldwide.

 In recent news, Eni agreed to sell a 49.9 per cent stake in two gas pipelines between Algeria and Italy to Snam for consideration of €385 million (over $437 million).